Chart Color Schemes

 Murdoch shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 37.8% among residents aged 15+, which exceeds the Western Australia average of 27.9% and the SA4 region average of 28.6%.
-Bachelor degrees are the most common at 26.0%, followed by postgraduate qualifications (8.3%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 27.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.6% and certificates for 15.8%.
+The area's educational profile is notable regionally, with university qualification rates of 37.8% among residents aged 15+, surpassing both the WA average of 27.9% and the SA4 region's rate of 28.6%.
+Bachelor degrees are most prevalent at 26.0%, followed by postgraduate qualifications (8.3%) and graduate diplomas (3.5%).
+Vocational credentials are also prominent, with 27.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.6% and certificates for 15.8%.

 Frequently Asked Questions - Education